 Claes Oldenburg’s Store Days.
 Documents from The Store (1961) and Ray Gun Theatre (1962).

-Off-white cloth boards with blind embossed lettering to upper board and silver lettering with a pink border to spine.
+4to.
+Speckled white cloth boards with blind embossed lettering to upper board and a pink border with silver lettering to spine.
 Top edge green.
-Some soiling to boards.
-Interior clean and unmarked.
 With business card in small glassine envelope to f.f.e., as issued.
-In slightly faded dust jacket, unclipped with a price sticker of $12.99 covering the original price.
-A little shelf wear to edges and one small closed tear to lower fold.
-Off-setting to reverse of spine and light soiling to reverse of lower panel. *** A beautifully produced reconstruction of Claes Oldenburg’s Store.
+Previous owner’s name in small writing to head of title page.
+Dust jacket with some rubbing to spine ends and corners.
+Off-setting to reverse of spine and some indentations/scratches to lower panel. *** A beautifully produced reconstruction of Claes Oldenburg’s Store.
 “Store Days is the remainings of the most significant monuments of early 60’s New York art – the events, theories, works and situations surrounding Claes Oldenburg’s Store, which was on the one hand a real place where real sales were made, and on the other a set of ideas whose reverberations are still being felt.The Store even had a theatrical dimension.
 After New Year’s Eve 1962, it was converted into the Ray Gun Theatre.
 Each weekend, for ten weeks, four performances were given with a volunteer cast, of original wordless ‘plays’ – a sort of cycle of rebirth.”

 Out of stock